 The John W. Stephure Tribute Fund is treated as an endowment fund.
-The principal is to be kept in perpetuity for the long term sustainability of the organization, and investment income earned which may be distributed annually, is restricted for use in programs and operations.
-In the current year, investment income of \$63,558 (2019 - \$42,646) was recognized as revenue.
-In prior consultation with the donors, the Board of Directors of the organization may designate the fund as unrestricted.
+The principal is to be kept in perpetuity for the long-term sustainability of the Organization, and investment income earned which may be distributed annually, is unrestricted.
+With approval of the donors, the Board of Directors (the Board) of the Organization may designate the fund as unrestricted.
+Investment income of \$121,632 (2020 - \$63,558) is recognized as revenue.